hashicorp/consul-k8s/README.md

 # Consul Helm Chart

+⭐ **We're looking for feedback on how folks are using Consul on Kubernetes.
+Please fill out our brief [survey](https://hashicorp.sjc1.qualtrics.com/jfe/form/SV_4MANbw1BUku7YhL)!** ⭐

 This repository contains the official HashiCorp Helm chart for installing and configuring Consul on Kubernetes.
 This chart supports multiple use cases of Consul on Kubernetes, depending on the values provided.